-We filed our initial registration statement in June 2012 with the Securities and Exchange Commission ("SEC") to register the initial public offering ("IPO") of 5,000,000 shares of our common stock.
-The IPO commenced in January 2014 and concluded in October 2016.
+We filed our initial registration statement in June 2012 with the Securities and Exchange Commission ("SEC") to register the initial public offering of 5,000,000 shares of our common stock.
+The initial public offering commenced in January 2014 and concluded in October 2016.
 We filed a second registration statement with the SEC to register a subsequent public offering of 15,000,000 shares of our common stock.
 The second offering commenced in December 2016 and concluded on October 28, 2019.
 We filed a third registration statement with the SEC to register a public offering of 15,000,000 shares of our common stock that was declared effective by the SEC on October 31, 2019.
-The third offering commenced shortly thereafter and ended on October 31, 2020.
+The third offering commenced shortly thereafter and expired on October 31, 2020.
+On April 29, 2024, our common stock became eligible for trading on the OTCQX Best Market under the ticker symbol of MKZR.
+In addition, on November 6, 2024, Nasdaq approved the listing of the Company's common stock, and trading commenced on November 11, 2024.